pjmcar23/latin102profile/translation1.md

 Identify the form of the noun-adjective phrase tempore certo, and explain why it is in this case.
 - abl. sg.
-- It is used to show a separation in time.
+- It is used to show a separation in time. ❌

 ## C. Translation

 Please translate the passgae into idiomatic English.

-When Hercules came into hospitality towards the king Dexamenum and his daughter Deianira to deflower, she wished to lead as wife.
+When Hercules came into hospitality towards the king Dexamenum and his daughter Deianira to deflower, she wished to lead as wife.❌

 When Hercules was away, the centaur Eurytus attacked the wife Deianira.

 Since her father feared the centaur, he promised to give her.
-Time settled, the centaur came towards marriage with his brothers.
+Time settled❓❓, the centaur came towards marriage with his brothers.
-Hercules went and killed the centaur, leading away Deianira.
+Hercules went and killed the centaur, leading away Deianira. ❌